Lyceum: Turkey

 The Turkish word for the latest part of pre-university education is lise which is derived from the French word lycée and corresponds to high school in English.
 It lasts four to five years with respect to the type of the high school.
 At the end of their lise education, students take the TYT/AYT test, i.e. university entrance examination, to get the right to enroll in a public university or a private university.

 Ukraine

 According to the Law of Ukraine "On Education", the lyceum is a level III secondary institution of education (or a structural unit of another institution of education) that provides field-specific secondary education.
 As it is planned, since 2017 a three-year senior school will be a lyceum of academic or vocational training.
-In vocational school, a student will master his/her first profession, whereas in an academic lyceum he/she will deepen personal knowledge of specific subjects that will be studied further at a higher education establishment.
+In vocational school, a student will master their first profession, whereas in an academic lyceum they will deepen personal knowledge of specific subjects that will be studied further at a higher education establishment.
 Graduates of academic lyceums will be able to obtain a bachelor's degree in three years (in most specialties) instead of four.

 Other types of lyceums in Ukraine include military lyceums and lyceums with intensive military and physical training.